 Health threats from wildfire smoke

 Smoke from wildfires is a mixture of gases and fine particles from burning trees and other plant materials.
 Smoke can hurt your eyes, irritate your respiratory system, and worsen chronic heart and lung diseases.
-Read about how to reduce your exposure to smoke before and during a wildfire (pdf).

 Know if you are at risk